Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 The key is building competition around the right metrics (outcomes, not just activity), maintaining fairness through access rules and safeguards, and monitoring for signs of toxicity.

 Done right, competition energizes your team.
 Reps respond faster, care more about each lead, and push themselves to improve.
 Leaderboards create transparency and motivation.
 Gamification makes the work more engaging.
+This approach works particularly well in high-velocity sales environments.

 Done wrong, competition breeds resentment, destroys collaboration, and burns out your team.
 The best reps hoard knowledge, struggling reps fall further behind, and everyone focuses on gaming metrics instead of actually selling.